petruisfan/node-supervisor/README.md

         When a change to a js file occurs, reload the program Default is '.'

+      -i|--ignore <ignoreItems>
+        A comma-delimited list of folders to ignore for changes.
+        No default

+      -p|--poll-interval <milliseconds>
+        How often to poll watched files for changes.
+        Defaults to Node default.

       -e|--extensions <extensions>
         Specific file extensions to watch in addition to defaults.
         Used when --watch option includes folders